galliaproject/gallia-core/README.md

 <a name="210129170214"></a>
 ### What is aptus?
 "Aptus" is latin for suitable, appropriate, fitting.
 It is our utility library to help smooth certain pain points of the Java/Scala ecosystem.
-The plan is to externalize it eventually.
+The plan is to externalize it eventually (Apache 2 license).
 In fact, the _Aptus_ code included in _Gallia_ is a small subset of the full library, which was embedded for convenience.

 <a name="210127134040"></a>
 ### Where are the tests?